JuliaAPlavin/SQLCollections.jl/README.md

   - datar: ~2300
   - PostgresORM.jl: ~2500
   - TidierDB.jl: for those coming from R; ~4000 LOC
-  - FunSQL.jl: provides unified access to SQL databases, mature and independently maintained, used by DBCollections.jl; ~6500 LOC
   - Blaze: ~10000
   - Ibis: ~43000